xvnpw/xvnpw.github.io/content/posts/age-of-hate-and-fear.md

 ## Hate in the News Feed
 - In 2018, Facebook researchers found that posts triggering the "angry" reaction were shown about five times more often than those earning a simple "like."
 - The Facebook whistleblower Frances Haugen testified that Facebook's algorithm favored content that elicited strong emotional reactions, which often included outrage.
-- A 2020 New York University study found that Facebook pages known for disseminating misinformation - including some featuring extremist or hateful content - garnered up to six times more interactions than reputable news sources of comparable size."
+- A 2020 New York University study found that Facebook pages known for disseminating misinformation - including some featuring extremist or hateful content - garnered up to six times more interactions than reputable news sources of comparable size.

 When hate drives more comments, shares, and time spent, the platform's bottom line benefits - even if trust and civility suffer.